jasonreiddev/Original-Portfolio/README.md

    '<code>yarn sanity graphql deploy production</code>'

    Content Studio can be found at http://localhost:3333

-   In the Sanity folder run the back-end with:
-   '<code>yarn sanity graphql deploy production</code>'

    In the Gatsby folder run the front-end with:
    '<code>yarn run develop</code>'